alexbraga/cine-log/README.md

  <a href="#tech-stack">Tech Stack</a> •
  <a href="#how-to-contribute">How to contribute</a> •
  <a href="#author">Author</a> •
- <a href="#user-content-license">License</a>
+ <a href="#license">License</a>

 </p>

 ## About

-<p align="justify">Cine.log is a simple and lightweight Web App with fully responsive layout focused on keeping track of watched movies alongside with other records, like ratings, reviews and view count.
+<p align="justify">Cine.log is a simple and lightweight Web App with fully responsive layout focused on keeping track of watched movies alongside with other records, like ratings, reviews and watch count.
 It's built with MERN stack, with a RESTful API and using a front-end almost entirely developed with Material UI library.</p>

 ---